Szent-Györgyi Prize for Progress in Cancer Research

 Stay tuned this Summer for an announcement on our 2023 Honoree.
 Nominations for our 2024 Prize will open around October.

 The Szent-Györgyi Prize Selection Committee

-The Szent-Györgyi Prize Selection Committee has been established to advise and consult with the National Foundation for Cancer Research on each year’s pool of Prize nominees.
+The Szent-Györgyi Prize Selection Committee advises and consults with the National Foundation for Cancer Research on each year’s pool of Prize nominees.
 The Committee considers the research history and contributions of each nominee, with special emphasis on the importance of the research featured in the nomination materials; the significance, originality, and impact of that research as well as the nominee’s entire body of scientific contributions; each nominee’s professional activities and publications as reflected in the curriculum vitae; and other relevant aspects of each nominee’s career in research.